-Accommodations for LEP persons during previous public involvement have included providing bilingual (English/Spanish) public notices, placing public notice display ads in English and Spanish newspapers, and having Spanish-speaking staff present at public involvement events.
-In addition, the public involvement notices state that accommodations for other non-English languages would be provided if requested ahead of the meeting.
-A Public Hearing (PH) is currently planned to be held in the late summer of 2024.
-The PH and all other future public involvement would also include the same accommodations provided from the previous activities for non-English speaking LEP populations.
-Refer to Section 7.0 for more information about public involvement conducted for the project
+Accommodations for LEP persons for public involvement events for the proposed project have included providing bilingual (English/Spanish) public notices, placing public notice display ads in English and Spanish newspapers, and having Spanish-speaking staff present at public involvement events.
+In addition, the public involvement notices state that accommodations for other non-English languages would be provided if requested ahead of the meeting and hearing.
+Refer to Section 7.0 for more information about public involvement conducted for the proposed project.